rbala25/Hermes/README.md

 ---

-## Order Entry
+## Order Entry + Networking

 Hermes implements native **CME iLink3 / FIXP** order entry directly in RTL.

 The transmit path handles:

 - FIXP session negotiation / establishment
 - sequence tracking
 - heartbeat messaging
 - `NewOrderSingle`
 - `OrderCancelRequest`

-Orders are serialized directly into TCP/IP/Ethernet frames and transmitted to the exchange without any software networking stack in the path.
+Orders are serialized directly into TCP/IP/Ethernet frames and transmitted without any software networking stack in the path.

----

-## Networking + Infrastructure

 Supporting the trading engine is a fully custom hardware networking stack with RTL implementations of: